vpdb/server/doc/storage/index.md

 There are protected and unprotected storage items.
 Unprotected (or *free*) items don't need authentication and can be downloaded anonymously.
-Such items are typically images and text files and aren't part of the rate limiting either.
+Such items are thumbnails and text files and aren't part of the rate limiting either.

+Then there are items that need authentication but don't count in the rate limit, such as owned uploads or full-res images.

+Finally, there are files which are protected and additionally restricted by the rate limit, such as table downloads or any other larger files.